Christian views on masturbation: United States

 The 1988 publication of the manual, Sexuality: A Divine Gift, A Sacramental Approach to Human Sexuality and Family Life, which approved of masturbation, caused a great deal of controversy among traditionalists in the Episcopalian Church.

-Bishop John Shelby Spong of the heterodox Progressive Christianity movement argued masturbation was not a sin.
+Bishop John Shelby Spong of the progressive Christian movement argued masturbation was not a sin.

 American theologian Anthony Costello notes, regarding Progressive Christianity and its rejection of the traditional prohibition on masturbation that, "All forms of social and political progressivism entail an explicit rejection of Jewish sexual ethics.
 There is no exception to this rule.
 It is foundational to every type of ideological progressivism.
 That being the case, the reaction by many in culture to Christian sexual ethics is inevitably a negative one... this loathing of biblical, sexual morality persists in spite of the obvious, social consequences the attitude itself engenders...
 Of course, the modern attempt to get around the immorality of acts like masturbation, is to make the typical, social theory assertion that any and all feelings associated with masturbation, or any other sexual sin– feelings usually of guilt and disgust at one's own thoughts and acts– are nothing but socially constructed impositions placed upon the social psyche by religion.
 This idea, one of history's greatest rationalizations, is the most virulent intellectual disease of contemporary, western culture."